survivejs/react-book/manuscript/03_webpack_and_react.md

 In JSX we are mixing something that looks a bit like HTML with JavaScript.
 Note how we treat attributes.
 Instead of using `class` as we would in vanilla HTML, we use `className`, which is the DOM equal.
 Even though JSX will feel a little weird to use at first it will become second nature over time.

-The developers of React have decoupled themselves from the limitations of DOM.
+The developers of React have decoupled themselves from the limitations of the DOM.
 As a result, React is highly performant.
 This comes with a cost, though.
 The library isn't as small as you might expect.
 You can expect bundle sizes for small applications to be around 150-200k, React included.
 That is considerably less when gzipped over wire, but it's still something.

-T> The interesting side benefit of this approach is that React doesn't depend on DOM.
+T> The interesting side benefit of this approach is that React doesn't depend on the DOM.
 In fact, React can use other targets, such as [mobile](https://facebook.github.io/react-native/), [canvas](https://github.com/Flipboard/react-canvas) or [terminal](https://github.com/Yomguithereal/react-blessed).
-DOM just happens to be the most relevant one for web developers.
+The DOM just happens to be the most relevant one for web developers.

 ### Better with Friends

 React isn't the smallest library out there.
 It does manage to solve fundamental problems, though.
 It is a pleasure to develop thanks to its relative simplicity and a powerful API.
 You will need to complement it with a set of tools, but you can pick these based on actual need.
 It's far from a "one size fits all" type of solution which frameworks tend to be.

 The approach used by React allowed Facebook to develop React Native on top of the same ideas.
-This time instead of DOM, we are operating on mobile platform rendering.
+This time instead of the DOM, we are operating on mobile platform rendering.
 React Native provides abstraction over components and a layout system.
 It provides you the setup you already know from the web.
 This makes it a good gateway for web developers wanting to go mobile.

 ## Babel